1031 CL Amsterdam

-Musicians Without Borders offers several types of training for professionals in community music leadership.
+Musicians Without Borders offers several types of training for professionals in music leadership.
 Based on our working principles and methodology, our trainings are based on expertise developed from working in current and post-conflict regions.

 Please see our current course listings for upcoming trainings.